pranjalisr/json-schema-lite/README.md

 `instanceLocation`.
 Because we aren't implementing the Verbose output format, you don't need to support `annotations`/`annotation`.
 You don't need to support `error` because we're going to ignore messages from the implementation anyway.
-`keywordLocation` is optional because I can't see any reason we'd use it.
-You must include tests to show that your implementation works including coverage for all implemented keywords.
+`keywordLocation` is optional because I can't see any reason we'd use it. **You must include output format tests to show that your implementation works including coverage for all implemented keywords.
+This is in addition to the validation tests that I provided.**

 To submit your qualification task, use `npm pack` and DM it to me.
 I will provide one and only one review for each candidate, so make sure you're ready